tytydraco/yessleep/out/Three_years_ago_my_father_suffered_irreversible_brain_damage_He_found_something_on_my_lawn_thats_fixing_him.md

 I felt wet heat as he put cracked lips against my ear and rasped.
 A deep, steady scrape of his vocal cords, barely audible, though, like the wind dragging the tip of a tree branch against a rusty gutter while you’re trying to fall asleep, it sounded like an omen.

 One by one, I calmly peeled his skeletal fingers from my collar.
-His hands feel to his sides lifelessly.
+His hands fell to his sides lifelessly.

 He resumed his usual afternoon activity - silently staring out the window - and I retreated to the safety of my own recliner.